justinknguyen/BeatBind/README.md

 1. Sign-in and click on your profile in the top-right corner, then click on "Dashboard".
 1. Click on the "Create app" button to the right.
 1. Enter any "App name" and "App description" you want.
-1. (v1.2.0+) In the app, populate the `Port` field with a port (e.g., 8888, 8000, 8080).
+1. In the app, populate the `Port` field with a port (e.g., 8888, 8000, 8080).
+    - There's a possibility that the port you chose is being used on your network, if so, choose a different port.
-1. Back on the website, enter the following into "Redirect URI" with the port you chose.
-If you are on v1.1.0 and below, use port 8888:
+1. Back on the website, enter the following into "Redirect URI" with the port you chose (e.g., 8888):
     ```
     http://localhost:8888/callback
     ```